Charles I & the English Revolution (AQA GCSE History)

 • Many people saw this as being too close to the Catholic way of worship

-Political Causes of the English Revolution
+Political causes of the English Revolution

 Flowchart depicting a historical timeline: Scots reject religious changes by Charles, defeat his army, invade England, leading to Charles recalling and dissolving Parliament in 1640.
 Irish Catholics rebel, Parliament funds suppression, John Pym's 1641 Grand Remonstrance published.
 Charles fails arresting five MPs.

-Causes of the English Revolution
+Political causes of the English Revolution

 • Due to the religious changes made by Charles in Scotland, the Scots signed a covenant